See how oil and gas pollution on public lands affects you

 Why do public lands matter?

-Right now, 96,000 active oil and gas wells on public lands—lands owned by the American people and managed by various federal agencies—provide 11 percent of the nation’s natural gas supply and 5 percent of its oil.
-But this vast energy development has raised concerns among the public and scientists about resulting harm to the air quality in surrounding communities.
+96,000 active oil and gas wells on public lands—lands owned by the American people and managed by various federal agencies—provide 11 percent of the nation’s natural gas supply and 5 percent of its oil.
+But this energy extraction has raised concerns among the public and scientists about resulting harm to surrounding communities’ air quality.